genes-and-health/BI_PY/README.md

 ## Input files

 The pipeline requires a single input file.
-This file is a `.csv` file which gives a set of SNOMED +/- ICD-10 +/- OPCS codes which constitute a phenotype.
+This file is a `.csv` file which gives a set of SNOMED +/- ICD-10 +/- OPCS codes each of which constitute a phenotype.
 The current version of this input file is `GenesAndHealth_custombinary_codelist_v010_2025_05v4.csv`.
 This file can be found in the [inputs](inputs) directory.

 The custom codelist .csv file has 4 columns: `phenotype`, `code`, `name`, `comment`.